Owing to restrictions resulting from COVID-19, all of our talking therapies are now being provided online. They are free of charge.

 Online counselling and emotional support can help with the same range of problems as traditional face-to-face counselling, with the convenience of accessing the service from home.

 Our online counselling is mainly delivered via video call.
-If you don’t have access to a webcam, or you feel more comfortable not using one, we can also offer counselling by phone or web chat.
+If you don’t have access to a webcam, or you feel more comfortable not using one, we can also offer counselling by phone, live chat or email.

 Our counsellors and practitioners can provide support to individuals and couples with a range of personal and interpersonal issues such as: